byronwall/excel-vba-book/book/03 charting/03-03 common objects and props for Charts.md

 ## common objects/properties for a Chart

-This section will focus on teh common formatting changes that can be made to a Chart.
-Teh next section focuses on creating a Chart from scratch if you want to see that.
+This section will focus on the common formatting changes that can be made to a Chart.  the next section focuses on creating a Chart from scratch if you want to see that.
 These common changes will be grouped by the type that they affect, but this is not meant to be an exhaustive list.
 Instead, this is a list that will cover the objects nad functions that are actually used in regular code.
 There will be several other things that you will need to check the reference for (or record a macro), but this listing will get you started with the regular things.

-To organize this section, we will focus on the different parts of a Chart in turn along with how to access teh things you need.
-This section is meant to be a one stop shop for working on teh common parts of a Chart.
+To organize this section, we will focus on the different parts of a Chart in turn along with how to access the things you need.
+This section is meant to be a one stop shop for working on the common parts of a Chart.
 This will cover:

 * ChartObject
     * Top, Left, Height, Width - control the location of a chart